reactjs/pt-br.react.dev/src/content/reference/react/Fragment.md

 }
 ```

-Fragments are useful because grouping elements with a Fragment has no effect on layout or styles, unlike if you wrapped the elements in another container like a DOM element.
-If you inspect this example with the browser tools, you'll see that all `<h1>` and `<article>` DOM nodes appear as siblings without wrappers around them:

 Fragments são úteis porque agrupar elementos com um Fragment não afeta o layout ou os estilos, ao contrário se você envolvesse os elementos em outro container como um elemento do DOM.
 Se você inspecionar este exemplo com as ferramentas do navegador, verá que todos os nós do DOM `<h1>` e `<article>` aparecem como irmãos sem encapsulamento ao redor deles:

 <Sandpack>